56 Different Types of Ants in Louisiana

 13. Common Army Ant

-Army ants are common types of ants in Louisiana and throughout the southern United States and are often found foraging for food on the ground.
+Army ants are common in Louisiana and throughout the southern United States and are often found foraging for food on the ground.

 They build nests in damp, humid areas; although they do not sting or bite, their bites can be painful.